VeritasDL-zz/SADXCHAOS/README.md

 - Spin Camera - Spins the Camera in a Circle for 240 frames.
 - Drunk Camera - Makes the Camera Sway from Left to Right for 275 frames.
 - SideWays Camera - Flips the Camera to either Side for 240 frames.
-- Random Fan - Spawns in the Fan from Final Egg Act 2 under the player.
+- Random Fan - Spawns in the Fan from Final Egg Act 2 under the player, with Random Fan Speed.
 - Random AirCraft - Spawns in a Random Number of AirCraft's for 350 frames.
 - Random FireBreath - Spawn in the FireBreath Statue from Red Mountain.
 - Random CannonS1 - Spawns in a Cannon from Sky Deck.